sasquatch678/A-Painted-World/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `A Painted World` and press the `Run` button.

+## Known Issues
+1. On the main menu the background of the confirmation box when starting a new game is transparent.
+Darnified UI issue.
+2. The Save Game screenshot has a black bar/graphical artifacting.
+This is an issue when running the game at higher resolutions.
+Remember, Oblivion was originally intended to be played on 4:3 aspect ratios.
+3. The game can stutter or fps can drop quite heavily in certain areas.
+Oblivion is an old game on a 32bit engine, I have done and am still doing what I can to alleviate this as much as possible.
+Elsewyr cities in particular tank fps.

+## Updating the modlist

+Before updating, please check the changelog and back up your saves.
+You may need to start a new game after certain updates.

+Updating is like installing the list.
+Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.

+## Removing the Modlist
+Simply delete the folder, and you have uninstalled it.

+- _YOU_ for reading this.
+- biggie_boss for answering all my questions, motivating me to create APW, and introducing me to Wabbajack in the first place with his Youtube content.
+- Halgari and everyone on the WJ Team - Wabbajack is an amazing tool.